FrameworkComputer/linux-docs/framework16/AI-300/Gaming-on-Steam-dGPU-Ubuntu.md

 8. Save with Ctrl+X, then Y, and reboot.

+### Mounter script or manual method completion

-9. After reboot, add the drive in Steam:
+After reboot, add the drive in Steam:
-  - Open Steam → Settings → Downloads
+  - Open Steam → Settings → Storage
-  - Click "Steam Library Folders"
+  - Click "Local Drive" pulldown menu
-  - Click the "+" button and navigate to /media/steamgames
+  - Click "Add Drive" and navigate to /media/steamgames or /media/YourUser/steamgames
-  - Create a new folder and select it
+  - Make your selection.

 -----------